riceissa/issarice.com/wiki/advice-for-young-people.md

 # Thinking about careers

-My basic stance on careers as of late 2018:
+My basic stance on careers as of late 2018 [updated August 2020]:

 - If you share my values, then I think not working at a crushing day job is important.
 Many people complain that they hate their job/complain about "bullshit jobs", but then they keep working at such a job.
-It seems to me that these people either (1) actually secretly like their jobs or buy into the protestant work ethic so are on some level fine with wasting their lives away, or (2) have competing interests, like earning enough money to buy things or impress actual/potential mates.
+It seems to me that these people (1) actually secretly like their jobs or buy into the protestant work ethic so are on some level fine with wasting their lives away, (2) have competing interests, like earning enough money to buy things or impress actual/potential mates, or (3) are working at a day job temporarily as a way to build up a financial buffer or practice being functional.
 In the case of (1), I can't really help you (you don't share my values).
-But in the case of (2), I think you ought to introspect more and see if these things are really worth it.
+In the case of (2), I think you ought to introspect more and see if these things are really worth it.
+  In the case of (3), I think this is fine, and you should keep doing this until you feel ready to quit/move onto the next stage of your life.

 2020: the hardest thing about careers is how to make enough money to support a wife and kids (if that's what you want). all of this is